Hydrogen spin oscillations in a background of axions and the 21-cm brightness temperature

-{\it Conclusion:} Motivated by the fact that the axion mass is close to the energy of the HI singlet-triplet 21-cm transition, we show that axion emission induced by the background dark matter axions can lower the spin temperature of HI sufficiently to remove the discrepancy between the prediction of the brightness contrast temperature in standard cosmological models and the EDGES observation \cite{Bowman:2018yin}.
-The resonant emission condition requires that the energy of the emitted axion should be equal to $ E_{21}$ to within the line width $\gamma$.
-This causes an induced emission of axion of momentum $k_a=(E_{21}^2-m_a^2)^{1/2}$.
+Motivated by the fact that the axion mass is close to the energy of the HI singlet-triplet 21-cm transition, we show that axion emission or absorption induced by the background dark matter axions can lower the spin temperature of HI sufficiently to remove the discrepancy between the prediction of the brightness contrast temperature in standard cosmological models and the EDGES observation \citep{Bowman:2018yin}.
+The resonant emission condition requires that the energy of the emitted axion should be equal to $ E_{10}$ to within the line width $\gamma$.
+This causes an induced emission/absorption of on shell axions of momentum $p_a=(E_{10}^2-m_a^2)^{1/2}$.